Table of contents

 What kind of RV is this?

 We wanted a more rugged RV than the standard model we see in our neighbor’s driveway.
 So we settled on a really comfortable camper box mounted to a surplus U.S. Army truck.
-Since we’re living in this thing we decided we needed to take more stuff and are adding a modified surplus U.S. Army trailer.
+Since we’re living in this thing we decided we needed to take more stuff and added a modified surplus U.S. Army trailer.

 The main goal is to be able to go off-grid, over rough roads, without the thing rattling apart.
 This vehicle is designed to survive punishing terrain.

 How much does it cost?

 The LMTV and trailer are military surplus and surprisingly affordable (see the resources page).
 The BlissMobil box is the most expensive component but that’s where we’ll be living.

 This is the way we look at it: We are selling off almost all of our belongings and living in this RV.
 We want something comfortable.
 It’s cheaper than, or about the same as, the cost of a small home way outside of the hyper-expensive Bay Area.
 You can PM Darrell if you are really curious.

 How long will you do this?